Experts in Catastrophic Injury Cases

 catastrophic injury neurosurgeryNeurosurgeons

 Neurosurgeons will often be involved in the initial care of spinal cord injuries in the surgical stabilization and repair of the spinal fractures that typically cause the cord injury.
-This is necessary both to prevent further injury to the cord, as well as to stabilize the spinal structure to allow for healing and eventually for rehabilitation.
+This is necessary to prevent further injury to the cord and stabilize the spinal structure to allow for healing and, eventually, rehabilitation.

 Physical Medicine Doctors

-Physical medicine and rehabilitation (PM&R) doctors, also known as physiatrists, specialize in treatment intended to restore and improve physical function in people who have sustained disabilities.
+Physical medicine and rehabilitation (PM&R) doctors, also known as physiatrists, specialize in treatment intended to restore and improve physical function in people with sustained disabilities.
 Spinal cord injuries are certainly one form of traumatic impairment where this specialty can be beneficial.
-Very commonly, physiatrists direct multi-disciplinary teams of medical professionals during the rehabilitative process, depending on the nature and severity of the injury and resulting loss of function.
+Physiatrists often direct multi-disciplinary teams of medical professionals during the rehabilitative process, depending on the nature and severity of the injury and resulting loss of function.
 They may order additional testing, such as electrodiagnostic testing, intended to identify specific functional loss from nerve injury, and they coordinate the work of specialists such as physical and occupational therapists.

 Physical and Occupational Therapists